 We expect the Company's shares to be voted on all holdings where possible.
-During the year, the Manager voted at 40 meetings of investee companies.
-The Manager did not support management's recommendations on at least one resolution at approximately 83% of all meetings.
-With respect to all items voted, the Manager supported over 91% of all management resolutions.
-One of the most contentious voting issues remained remuneration.
-Either by voting against or abstaining, the Manager did not support 26% of all management resolutions relating to pay, often due to either poor disclosure or a misalignment of pay with long-term performance.
+During the year, the Manager voted at 35 meetings of investee companies.
+The Manager did not support management's recommendations on at least one resolution at approximately 88% of all meetings.
+With respect to all items voted, the Manager supported over 85% of all management resolutions.